 So, here comes Mirrorworld.
 And what have we got?

 The departure of Roland Grapow (guitars) and Thomen Stauch (drums) is the first odd thing to strike you.
-Roland clearly was one of the driving forces behind the project and his friend Thomen coming aboard shortly thereafter.
-Both being replaced by Bob Katsionis (Firewind, Outloud) on guitars and Alex Holzwarth (Rapsody of Fire) on drums.
+Grapow clearly was one of the driving forces behind the project, and his friend Stauch coming aboard shortly thereafter.
+Both now replaced by Bob Katsionis (Firewind, Outloud) on guitars and Alex Holzwarth (Rapsody of Fire) on drums.

 At first, things look pretty lively.

-Even if the full-blown intro Breaking the Surface in all its Avantasia-esque splendour fills one with foreboding.
+Even if the full-blown intro Breaking the Surface in all its Avantasia-esque splendor fills one with foreboding at first.
 But then, As Long as I’m Alive and Castor Skies bolt down that fast Power Metal road like there is no tomorrow.
 Both tailor-made to the voice of Urban Breed.

-Well, hell no. Starting with Heartbroken Soul this all descends into the realm of Avantasia and the likes, mixed with some Tad Morose and Firewind.
+Well, hell no. Starting with Heartbroken Soul this all descends into the realm of the aforementioned Avantasia and the likes with some Tad Morose and Firewind.
 At times they pull the disco-pop-rock sound The Rasmus like to employ.

 I also really dig the more numerous, high quality solos on Mirrorworld.
-This is one of the improvements found on this disc, even if adding a good solo to a medium quality track does not render it stellar.
+This is one of the improvements found on this disk, even if adding a good solo to a medium quality track does not render it stellar.

 Just try out You’re not Alone that rocks off with a reasonable speed and energy.
 Mirrorworld – the title track – and The Unborn Never Die deserve some merit, too.

 The question is: Does the record stand out of the crowd?

-And here, a lot of the spontaneous freshness, energy and this willingness to go another route has gone astray.
+And here, a lot of the spontaneous freshness, energy and this willingness to go the extra route has gone astray.
 I am missing the edge, this oomph that permeated As Daylight Breaks.
-In a way, the chorus line of the title track ‘Lost in a Mirrorworld’ is telling in that respect.
+In a way, the chorus of the title track “Lost in a Mirrorworld” is telling in that respect.